roxiness/spank/README.md

 ### How does it work?

-For each path in the sitemap Spank creates a corresponding SPA in a simulated browser.
-The content for each page is then saved to the output folder.
+For each path in the sitemap, Spank creates a corresponding SPA in a simulated browser.
+The HTML for each page is then saved to the output folder.

 ---